mindlab-snu/mindlab-snu.github.io/index.md

 To know more about joining the lab, please read this [*info*](info.md) and e-mail [Prof. Taesup Moon](people/pi.md) with your **transcript & CV**.

+**Notice:** As of Jan 2022, we currently do not have any more openings for BS interns or MS/PhD positions for Winter/Spring 2022.
+For the Summer/Fall openings, we will post in the website around May 2022.

 <!--
 Following is our lab intro video taken in 2018 (special thanks to Karel Setnička)!
 <iframe src="https://player.vimeo.com/video/257239184" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>